A program for youth that combines the best parts of Camp with NTI online learning support.

 How are you sanitizing?

 Shared equipment will be properly cleaned and sanitized after each individual use and each group use.
 Equipment that cannot be sanitized in-between uses will be limited to use by only one group per day.
 Sanitation will happen at the end of each day for all areas.
-Hand washing/sanitizing for children and staff will occur before and after all activities as well.
+Hand washing/sanitizing for campers and staff will occur before and after all activities as well.

 Will face coverings be required?

-Will children be screened daily?
+Will campers be screened daily?

 What measures is Camp J 365 taking to ensure food safety?